-To list the endpoints assigned to PXC Pods list the Kubernetes Service objects by executing kubectl get services -l "app.kubernetes.io/instance=CLUSTER_NAME" command.
+To list the endpoints assigned to PXC Pods list the Kubernetes Service objects by executing kubectl get services -l "app.kubernetes.io/instance=cluster1" command (don't forget to substitute cluster1 with the real name of your cluster, if you don't use the default name).

-12.8.3 Configuring cross-site replication on Replica instances
+4.9.3 Configuring cross-site replication on Replica instances

-You can configure Replica instances for cross-site replication with spec.pxc.replicationChannels subsection in the deploy/cr.yaml configuration file.
+You can configure Replica instances for cross-site replication with spec.pxc.replicationChannels subsection in the deploy/ cr.yaml configuration file.
 It is an array of channels, and you should provide the following keys for the channel in your Replica Percona XtraDB Cluster: